Skip to content

 Warning

-As you can see from the picture, all the traffic has to be processes by a frontend (data are not stored on frontend, but they load its CPUs and RAM), although the frontend is neither the source nor target of the data.
+As you can see from the picture, all the traffic has to be processed by a frontend (data are not stored on the frontend, but they load its CPUs and RAM), although the frontend is neither the source nor target of the data.

 Large data handling

-In the case of large data, the frontend should be left out of the process.
+In the case of large data, the frontend should be left out of the process, and data should be downloaded/uploaded directly on the NFS4 storage server.

 Move data to/from a storage